liquid-rocketry-illinois/RCP-Host/RCP.md

 - 0x85: Gyroscope data
 - 0xFF: Raw Serial Data

-Classes with a most significant bit of zero indicate the sensor reading is for the host as a whole, for example a general temperature reading, or acceleration reading (this is not an explicit requirement, more of a suggestion for organization).
-If a host has multiple sensors for a specific type of data, it is the host responsibility to determine which is the best data to send to the controller.
+Classes with a most significant bit of zero indicate the sensor reading is for the target as a whole, for example a general temperature reading, or acceleration reading (this is not an explicit requirement, more of a suggestion for organization).
+If a target has multiple sensors for a specific type of data, it is the target responsibility to determine which is the best data to send to the host.

 Data packets include a 4 byte time stamp immediately following the class byte.
 This timestamp indicates the milliseconds since the test was started.
 This value **does not indicate absolute time in any way, and is not intended to be used for accurate data logging**.
-This time value is only for the controller to be able to determine the rough time a data point was produced for data visualization.
+This time value is only for the host to be able to determine the rough time a data point was produced for data visualization.

 ### Test State Packet

-This packet is used to return the state of a test to the controller.
+This packet is used to return the state of a test to the host.
 This includes 1 additional byte, making the packet length 6.
 This additional byte includes several pieces of information:

 - The most significant bit indicates if data is currently streaming (1) or not (0)